AxeldeRomblay/MLBox/docs/installation.rst

 First, make sure you have `setuptools <https://pypi.python.org/pypi/setuptools>`__ installed.

-Since MLBox package contains C++ source code (LightGBM model), check that the following requirements are installed:
+Since MLBox package contains C++ source code (LightGBM), check that the following requirements are installed:

 * For **Windows** users, `VC runtime <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads>`_ is needed if **Visual Studio** (2015 or newer) is not installed.